mmuratarat/mmuratarat.github.io/_posts/2019-02-14-csv-splitting-tfdata-lstm.md

     return dataset
 {% endhighlight %}

 `input_fn()` function will decode the CSV.
-First combine 6 lines into a single observation, then read 33 float columns for features and one integer column for labels.
+First, it combines 6 lines into a single observation, then reads 33 float columns for features and one integer column for labels.
 It also one-hot-encodes the label variable.

 Let's choose `batch_size = 3` which means that every batch will consists of 3 observations (18 rows).
 Therefore, training set will have 9 total batches without a remainder and total number of batches for testing set will be 3 with the last batch only having one observation (6 rows).